Rufus For Real

 Here’s how to store and reheat your roasted chicken thighs so they stay juicy and delicious.

-• Reheat in the oven at 350°F for 10–12 minutes to help the skin crisp back up.
+• Reheat in the oven: Warm at 350°F for 10–12 minutes to help the skin crisp back up.

-• Reheat in the air fryer at 350°F for 4–6 minutes for maximum crispiness.
+• Air fryer option: Reheat at 350°F for 4–6 minutes for extra crispiness.

-• Thaw frozen chicken overnight in the fridge and reheat using the oven or air fryer for best results.
+• Freeze (optional): Freeze the meat for up to 3 months.
+Thaw in the fridge and reheat in the oven or air fryer.

 You Asked, I Answered